desmos-labs/primer/phases/phase-1/challenges/level-2.md

 events: []
 ```

-To make sure the transaction has been successful, you can query it using the following command:
+To make sure the transaction has been processed successfully, you can query it using the following command:

 ```shell
 desmoscli query tx <hash> --output json